GoogleCloudPlatform/community/tutorials/kotlin-springboot-app-engine-java8/index.md

 2. Make sure your project is selected.
 If necessary, pull down the project selection dropdown at the top, and choose the project you created for this tutorial.
-3. If you deployed to a service other than "default", make sure it is selected in the Service dropdown.
+3. If you deployed to a service other than "default", you can navigate to the **Services** page, select the service you want to remove, and click **Delete**.
-4. Select all the versions you wish to disable and click **Stop** at the top of the page.
-This will free all of the Google Compute Engine resources used for this App Engine service.
+4. If you have multiple versions running, you can navigate to the **Versions** page, select your version and click **Split Traffic** to migrate all traffic away from the version you want to stop.
+Once your version is serving zero traffic, select it and click **Stop** or **Delete**.
+5. If you want to stop App Engine entirely, you can navigate to the **Settings** page and click **Disable Application**.

 ## Next steps